Connect to your Salesforce B2C Commerce API, bringing Product and Category info into Builder.

-To get the most out of this document, make sure:
+To get the most out of this document, make sure to have completed the following:

-Setup Salesforce Commerce API Access: visit the Salesforce guide, Setup API Access, to make sure you already have your Shopper Login and API Access Service (SLAS) client setup.
+Setup Salesforce Commerce API Access: visit the Salesforce guide, Setup API Access, to make sure you already have your Shopper Login and API Access Service (SLAS) Public Client setup.

 On any Builder Space: